keeweb/favicon-proxy/README.md

 # Favicon proxy

 This service allows to load favicon for any website with CORS headers.
-Usage: favicon.yandex.net/favicon/apple.com
+Usage: GET /domain.com
 It doesn't convert the icon to PNG format, just adds CORS headers to enable favicon display on any website.
+Ready for OpenShift.

 # Example